rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 In the first asynchronous function, the user is created as object with the username and email properties.
 Furthermore, it is stored on the `users/${id}` ressource path.
 So whenver you would want to retrieve a specific user from the firebase database, you could get the one user via its unique identifier and the entity ressource path.

-Second, the users are retrieved from the general users entity ressource path.
-The following asynchronous function will return all users from the firebase realtime database.
+In the second asynchronous function, the users are retrieved from the general users entity ressource path.
+The function will return all users from the firebase realtime database.

-Note: In the future, you could consider to split up the file into multiple files (e.g. in a *db/* folder) for different domain entities (e.g. *db/user.js*, *db/todos.js*, ...).
+Note: In the future, you could consider to split up the file into multiple files for different domain entities (e.g. *db/user.js*, *db/todos.js*, ...) in one module (e.g. *db/* folder).

-You might have noticed that the file imports a database object from the *src/firebase/firebase.js* file which isn't defined yet.
+You might have noticed that the file imports a database object from the *src/firebase/firebase.js* file which isn't defined nor declared yet.
 Let's create it now.

 In *src/firebase/firebase.js* file: